debolmeida00/libra/admission_control/README.md

 Admission Control (AC) is the public API endpoint for Libra and it takes public gRPC requests from clients.

 ## Overview
-Admission Control (AC) serves two types of requests from clients:
+Admission Control (AC) serves two types of requests from clients:Debora Valdineia de Almeida
 1. SubmitTransaction - To submit a transaction to the associated validator.
 2. UpdateToLatestLedger - To query storage, e.g., account state, transaction log, proofs, etc.